andreassjoberg/kettilsas-abc/appointment-booking-calendar/README.txt

 = Updates =

-New features has been published in the current Appointment Booking Calendar version 1.1.4 based on the feedback received and we would like to thank you all the people that have supported the development, provided feedback and feature requests.
-The plugin is currently over 6000+ active installs and a new set of updates is already being prepared, any feature requests will be welcome.
+New features has been published in the current Appointment Booking Calendar version 1.1.8 based on the feedback received and we would like to thank you all the people that have supported the development, provided feedback and feature requests.
+The plugin is currently over 55,000 downloads/installations and a new set of updates is already being prepared, any feature requests will be welcome.
 Thank you!

 == Installation ==